Skip Navigation

 • Finally, provide lots of independent practice throughout the day – in centers, during recess, at lunch, during transitions.

-Click here to read related VPK Education Standards
+Click here to read related Standards for Four-Year-Olds

-1. A. Listening
+1. Listening and Understanding

 1. Shows an understanding of words and their meanings

-Benchmark b: Child uses category labels.
+Benchmark b:

-1. D. Sentences and Structure
+3. Sentences and Structure

 1. Uses age-appropriate grammar in conversations and increasingly complex phrases and sentences

-Benchmark a: Child typically uses complete sentences of four or more words, usually with subject, verb, and object order.
+Child typically uses complete sentences of four or more words, usually with subject, verb, and object order.

-1. A. Emergent Reading
+4. Emergent Reading

-1. Shows understanding of text read aloud
+1. Demonstrates comprehension of text read aloud

 Cognitive Development and General Knowledge

-1. B. Subdomain: Scientific Thinking
+1. Scientific Inquiry

 The following printable documents will help you when planning a unit of study.
 This lesson plan was developed around a Weather Unit.
 Weather is a concept that appears in most Prek curriculums and includes learning about the seasons as well as weather conditions like hot, cold, rain and snow.
 Even though our children in Florida may not experience snow, we want them to know about all weather conditions to help build their background knowledge.
 We will use this unit in several additional lesson plan examples throughout this section.
 This lesson also includes information about Tier 1 and Tier 2 words, this concept will be explained later in this section on vocabulary.